 In addition to nursing school tuition and fees, you should also take into account the costs of textbooks, scrubs, expenses related to commuting as well as nursing exam and licensure fees.
 Because many nursing schools encourage students to avoid working a full-time position while enrolled, you should also factor in the cost of not working (or working fewer hours) when looking into nursing school.

 How to Get Through Nursing School Financially

-Securing financing — whether it be out-of-pocket or through federal or private loans — and deciding if you want or need to work during school are just a few of the things you’ll need to keep in mind as you weigh how to pay for nursing school.
+Securing financing — whether that be out-of-pocket or through federal or private loans — and deciding if you want or need to work during school are just a few of the things you’ll need to keep in mind as you weigh how to pay for nursing school.

 Nursing School is a Worthy Investment

-Despite the initial sticker shock of all the related costs to pay for nursing school, it’s important to consider how your investment in your nursing school education will pay off in the long run.
+Despite the initial sticker shock of all the related costs to paying for nursing school, it’s important to consider how your investment in your nursing school education will pay off in the long run.
 Not only does the profession offer the opportunity to do rewarding work and make a difference, nursing is also an industry that’s expected to grow as nurses are in high demand and compensated well for their efforts.